 Then you’ve got that fall-back of any market researcher or small business on a budget.
 Secondary research.
 Except that’s all online too these days.

-Honestly, when did you or anyone you know last go to a library to look something up?
+Honestly, when did you last go to a library to look something up?

-There’s no physical proximity when you do surveys run your website to get customer feedback.
+There’s no physical proximity when you do surveys on your website to get customer feedback.

 Hell, you don’t even need to be on the same continent as your audience to do this research.